discretlib/doc/content/datamodel/schema.md

 weight = 1
 +++

 Discret uses a schema language to describe what kind of data can be inserted and queried.
-This document only focus on the concepts and does not provides executable code.

 # Basic Syntax

-Let's start with a basic example.
+Let's start with a basic example:
 ```gql
 {
     Person {